alan-turing-institute/AutisticaPlatformPrototype/aws/deployed_environment/README.md

 ```

 You now have a runtime environment using the a Docker image of the latest version of the code.
 The publicly-accessible
-URL is printed in the terminal.
-Note that it may take a minute for the container to spin-up, but otherwise you should
+URL is printed in the terminal, and will be something along the lines of
+http://deplo-autis-AA2EHG3N73H0-1776356449.eu-west-2.elb.amazonaws.com.
+Note that it may take a minute for the
-be good to go.
+container to spin-up, but otherwise you should be good to go.

-## Deploying a newer version
+## Deploying a new version

 The build pipeline does not include an auto-deploy step.
 This has to be done manually.
-To deploy a newer version
+To deploy a new version
-of the code, do the following:
+of the app, do the following:

-- Push your code to GitHub
+- Push the code to GitHub
 - The build will automatically trigger.
 Wait for the build to complete and push a new Docker image to ECR
 - Navigate to ECS
 - Find the cluster, and under **Services**, click the service
-- Click **Update**
+- On the service page, click **Update**
 - Select **Force new deployment**
-- Click **Skip**
+- Click **Skip to review**
-- Click **Go**
+- Click **Update Service**
 - Wait for the new task to spin up